BrownEpiHSR/Hayes_ZosterVaccine_Dementia_PostAcute_LTC/README.md

 Treat = 0, Treat = 1

+### Step 2: Censor
+Artificial censoring occurs when an individual deviates from the assigned strategy.

+### Censoring Rules Implemented
+Strategy: No Vaccination (Treat = 0)
+Individuals are censored at:
+* Vaccination date
+* Death
+* Disenrollment
+* End of follow-up
+* Hospice

 Throughout this project:
 * Incident dementia refers to the diagnosis of dementia.
 * Remaining free of incident dementia (dementia-free) refers to survival without dementia.